 Austurstræti 9, Austurstræti, 101 Reykjavík

 Decked out with what I can only describe as retro tailor shop chic (you’ll see), this 2nd-floor bar has good (pricey) drinks and cozy, heated window seats that overlook the street below.
-Pictured above (right).
+Loftid is pictured above (right).

 Bergstadastraeti 1, 101 Reykjavík